Drayton McLane: Baseball ownership

 McLane announced on November 21, 2010, that the Astros franchise was for sale again.
 A recent regional television deal with Comcast SportsNet Houston was stated by McLane as putting the Astros on a similar footing as other National League teams, and McLane believed it would help with the income side of this transaction.
 McLane said the sale was for "family" reasons, and he was joined in the announcement by his two adult sons, Drayton III and Denton.
 The Astros finished the 2011 season with 106 losses under McLane in his final season as owner, the first occasion the team had lost 100 games in franchise history.
 The team was sold on November 17, 2011, for $680 million.

 Two years after the sale, McLane was sued by the purchaser, Jim Crane, for breach of contract, fraud, negligent misrepresentation or omission, and civil conspiracy, stemming from claims that McLane misrepresented the value of the team's TV broadcast rights.
 McLane countersued, accusing the Astros of deliberately tanking in 2012 and 2013 (where they lost 218 combined games) to sink the network.
 In 2021, attempts by McLane within Comcast (long since defunct) to dismiss the lawsuit were denied.
-In 2023, the Texas Supreme Court ruled that Crane can go forward with his lawsuit, which had previously been ruled favorably for Crane by a Houston district court in 2019 and the 14th Court of Appeals in 2021.
+In 2023, the Texas Supreme Court ruled that Crane could go forward with his lawsuit, which had previously been ruled favorably for Crane by a Houston district court in 2019 and the 14th Court of Appeals in 2021.

 In nineteen seasons as owner, the Astros had a winning record in fourteen of them while reaching the postseason six times and overseeing the team move into a new stadium with Daikin Park in 2000.
 Under his management, McLane hired four general managers (the longest being Gerry Hunsicker) and six managers, with McLane being described as having a special interest in running the team like a business under close watch.
 This worked to both success and detriment with a variety of free agent pushes with moderate payroll that saw players such as Darryl Kile, Randy Johnson, Beltran, and Mike Hampton leave for more money while paying for veterans such as Roger Clemens, Andy Pettitte, and Carlos Lee and Woody Williams.
 McLane made moves without consulting his general managers at times, such as when Ken Caminiti wanted to return to Houston in 2000 or when he exercised Craig Biggio's contract in 2005.
 Norm Miller, a player-turned-front office man, recounted how McLane approached him about signing a document about pledging to perform with the highest of Christian principles (Miller left a year later).
 In nineteen seasons as owner, the team won 1,556 games while losing 1,456.
 He left as the longest serving owner of the Astros.